ofernander/nuLMD/README.md

 ## What it does

 - Brings functionality back to Lidarr and removes the need for the official Lidarr metadata server/LMD
-- Fetches artist/album metadata directly from MusicBrainz
+- Fetches artist & album metadata directly from MusicBrainz
-- Pulls album art from multiple sources (CoverArtArchive → TheAudioDB → Fanart.tv)
-- Caches everything in PostgreSQL to build local metadata cache of only the metadata you need
+- Caches metadata in PostgreSQL to build local metadata cache of only the metadata you need
+- Caches artist & album art, pulling from multiple sources
-- Serves it to Lidarr by emulating the old Lidarr Metadata Server
+- Serves metadata & images to Lidarr by emulating the old Lidarr Metadata Server API

 ## Requirements

 - Docker & Docker Compose
-- Fanart.tv API key (optional, for artist images)

 ## Installation